-IGF CultureWatch emerged from the Independent Gay Forum project, created by a group of gay writers, academics, attorneys, and activists who felt dissatisfied with the then current level of discussion of gay-related issues.
+IGF CultureWatch emerged from the Independent Gay Forum project, created in the 1990s by a group of gay writers, academics, attorneys, and activists who felt dissatisfied with the then current level of discussion of gay-related issues.

-A great deal has been accomplished in the two decades since the original IGF was launched.
-Gay legal equality and social inclusion are now very much a part of mainstream sensibilities.
-The left-wing has lost its once exclusive grip on gay culture—although resistance to libertarian and center-right viewpoints within LGBT organizations and media remains a challenge, and political correctness is too often wielded to stifle dissenting perspectives.
-Meanwhile, many social conservatives still work to deny gay people equality under the law and to exclude us from conservative circles.
+A great deal was accomplished in the two decades after the original IGF was launched.
+Gay legal equality and social inclusion became very much a part of mainstream sensibilities.
+The leftwing, during that period, lost its once exclusive grip on gay culture—although resistance to libertarian and center-right viewpoints within LGBT organizations and media remained a challenge, and political correctness was too often wielded to stifle dissenting perspectives.
+Meanwhile, many social conservatives still worked to deny gay people equality under the law and to exclude us from conservative circles.

-Nevertheless, gay people have taken their place at the American political and cultural table.
+Nevertheless, gay people took their place at the American political and cultural table.
 With these advances, it was decide that The Independent Gay Forum should be downgraded from a formal 50(c)(3) not-for-profit organization to a watch-keeper blog site, IGF CultureWatch.

-The views expressed on IGF CultureWatch are those of the authors alone and of those who comment on their posts.
-These individuals are fully responsible for their own content.
+The views expressed on the IGF website were those of the authors’ alone and of those who commented on their posts.
+These individuals were fully responsible for their own content.
+This remains true for the IGF CultureWatch Blog.

 Stephen H. Miller, IGF Blogger-in-Chief

 Stephen H. Miller, a self-described “recovering progressive,” has been writing about gay politics and culture for the better part of two decades.
 During the ’90s, his former syndicated column ran in several gay publications and his writings appeared in the anthologies Bound by Diversity (Sebastian Press) and Beyond Queer: Challenging Gay Left Orthodoxy (Free Press), among others.
-As a former Christopher Street magazine contributing writer, he authored a number of controversy raising cover stories, including “Is Political Correctness Destroying the Gay Civil rights Movement?”
-(November 1993), “Who Stole the Gay Movement?”
+As a former Christopher Street magazine contributing writer, he authored a number of controversy raising cover stories, including “Is Political Correctness Destroying the Gay Civil Rights Movement?tag=igcu-20” (November 1993), “Who Stole the Gay Movement?”
 (October 1994) and “Is Manhood a Social Disease?”
-(June 1995), as well as book reviews including Masculinity Under Siege (January 1994).
-He also did a stint as the “Media Man” columnist for Genre magazine.
+(June 1995), as well as book reviews including “ Masculinity Under Siege” (January 1994).
+He also did a stint as the “Media Man” columnist for the former Genre magazine.

 For five years beginning in the mid-80s, Miller served as a board member for the newly formed Gay & Lesbian Alliance Against Defamation in New York, where he was the group’s media committee chair and editor of the GLAAD Bulletin.
 He helped organize a number of high profile actions, some of which he now recalls with some embarrassment.
 He received the 1990 GLAAD Media Award for Outstanding Volunteer Services, but departed soon after over disagreements regarding the organization’s mission and politics.